 There are a plethora amount of checking and savings accounts to choose from, it all depends on what your interests are and what financial goals you’re trying to reach.
 For instance, different savings accounts have more aggressive or long term approaches to accumulating interest.
 At Quontic, on the savings side we offer a maximizing Money market account, competitive Certificate of Deposit accounts, and standard-setting high-yield savings account.

 If checking accounts are more your speed, Quontic has plenty to offer.
-Explore the Bitcoin buzz with our Bitcoin Rewards Checking account, where you can earn 1.5% bitcoin on eligible purchases1.
-Our High Interest Checking account is very popular, toting a shocking 1.01% APY2 on balances up to $100,000.
+Explore the Bitcoin buzz with our Bitcoin Rewards Checking account, where you can earn 1.5% bitcoin on eligible debit card transactions1.
+Our High Interest Checking account is a very popular tiered account, toting a shocking 1.01% APY2 on the portion of the daily balances up to $150,000.
 Last but certainly not least, our Cash Rewards Checking account gives our customers the opportunity to earn 1.5% cash back on eligible purchases3.

 Why should I choose Quontic for a checking or savings account?

-All of our checking and savings accounts are Federal Deposit Insurance Corporation (FDIC) insured which means your money is safely protected, dollar for dollar.
+Eligible checking and savings accounts are Federal Deposit Insurance Corporation (FDIC)4 insured which means your money is safely protected, dollar for dollar.
 Additionally, we don’t charge you a monthly maintenance fee for our deposit accounts and you have access to any network ATM in more than 90,000 locations across the country.
 Best of all, our bank never closes.
 You can access your accounts via online banking or mobile banking 24/7.
 Ready to start banking with Quontic?
 Click here to open an account.